Cristiano642/MoviesAPI/README.md

 # How to use

-Just type a movie you're looking for in the search bar
+Just type a movie you're looking for in the search bar.

 # Demo